Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/salesforce-data-cloud-setup.md

 ## Installing dbt-salesforce
-This adapter is only available via dbt Fusion.
+This adapter is available via dbt Fusion CLI.
 In order to access the adapter, install dbt Fusion and the adapter will be available for usage.
-We recommend using the VS Code Extension for development.
+We recommend using the VS Code Extension as the development interface. dbt Platform support coming soon.

 ## Profile Configuration

 Salesforce Data Cloud targets should be set up using the following configuration in your `profiles.yml` file.
 Prior to setting up the Data Cloud profiles.yml, you will need:

-- A Data Cloud instance with an app configurated for dbt ##TODO add in link for how to set it up
+- A Data Cloud instance with an connected app configurated for dbt
 - User with `Data Cloud admin` permission set

 <File name='~/.dbt/profiles.yml'>